 For some customers, the system automatically adds @control.centurylink.com to the end of their username.
 For example, if your username is sallysmith, the system would change it to be firstname.lastname@example.org.
 If you see this happen with your username, do not delete the @control.centurylink.com.
 It's there for a reason and is part of the login process.

-Keep in mind, after several unsuccessful login attempts, Control Center locks your account for security purposes.
+After several unsuccessful login attempts, Control Center locks your account for security purposes.
 This is a preventative measure against unauthorized people accessing your account.

 If you're account is locked, you'll receive an email with instructions on how to proceed.If your login credentials are correct, the problem could be with your browser.
 If Control Center is running slowly, that could be a browser problem, try the following: